Information for Walkers

 Booking for Activities

-• Bookings are Essential.
-Contact the Walk Leader directly, using the contact details (phone or email) provided in the Program entry and always provide your membership number and mobile number.
+• Registrations are Essential.
+Contact the Activity Leader directly, using the email contact details provided in the Activities Program entry.
+If you are a Member you must provide your membership number and mobile number when registering for any activity.
+If you are a Visitor see the VISITOR paragraph below.
 Do not use this website to register interest in an activity as it does not link to individual email accounts.

-• If in doubt about your fitness discuss this with the Walk Leader when you book.
+• If in doubt about your fitness for a bushwalk activity you can discuss this with the Activity Leader when you register.
 This applies to any friend or family member you may bring along as a visitor/s on the day.

 • Arrive on time for the Activity.
 It is your responsibility not to delay the start of the activity.

-• If you have booked and are not able to attend please contact the Walk Leader as soon as possible to cancel as there may be a waiting list.
+• If you have registered and are not able to attend please contact the Activity Leader as soon as possible to cancel as there may be a waiting list.
 Also, an undeclared absence may delay the start of an activity or affect transport and other arrangements, thereby inconveniencing other participants.

-• Activity Walk Leaders may refuse to allow participation if a numbers limit has been reached, or a booking deadline has elapsed, or they consider a person to be unsuitably dressed, incapable of completing the activity, or inadequately equipped.
+• Activity Leaders may refuse to allow participation if a numbers limit has been reached, or a registration deadline has elapsed, or for a bush walk they consider a person to be unsuitably dressed, incapable of completing the activity, or inadequately equipped.

 • Grade 1 | Easy terrain and gradients, typically up to about 7km per day on good tracks, fire trails, or paved surfaces.